babashka/sci/doc/adr/0003-this-as/README.md

 How do we capture JavaScript's `this` and make it available inside the SCI interpreter?

-When an SCI function is called as a JS method (e.g., via `.apply`, `Reflect.apply`, or property access), JavaScript sets `this` on the call.
+When an SCI function is called as a JS method (e.g., via `Reflect.apply` in SCI's interop layer), JavaScript sets `this` on the call.
 But the SCI interpreter runs inside that function as `(types/eval body ctx invoc-array)` — the interpreter has no way to access the JS `this` of its enclosing function.

-## Prior attempt

-Commit `1d945760` added a `wrap-this-as` macro that wrapped `gen-fn` bodies with `cljs.core/this-as`, capturing JS `this` into a CLJS local `__sci_impl_this__`.
-However:

-- Only the 0-arity case in `gen-fn` was wrapped (N-arity was missed)
-- No bridge existed to expose the captured value to SCI userland (no SCI macro, no accessor function)
-- The namespace entries remained commented out

-The attempt was incomplete and was not shipped.

 ## Solution